Pourudu: Soundtrack

 The music launch of this film was done in a silent way at Annapurna studios on the night of 27 December 2007.
 ANR launched the audio and gave the cassette to D Rama Naidu.
 This function was held without any speeches.
 ANR, Nagarjuna, Sumanth, Kajal Agarwal, D Suresh Babu Kota, Suman, Akkineni Venkat attended this function.

+The song "Nee Pakkanunte" was a remake of Sharma's previous song "Nee Mutham Ondru" from Pokkiri.